 Reheat haggis on the stove-top

 Haggis can be reheated with a skillet or fry pan.
 Add a little oil and cook each side of the haggis until piping hot, browned, and with crisp edges.
+A slice of haggis does make a nice haggis burger.

 Reheat haggis in an air-fryer